rust-lang/rfcs/text/0000-crate-quarantine.md

 ## Node

 Unlike PyPI with its Warehouse project, the NPM registry isn't open source.
-There is, however, no indication of a pre-moderation or quarantine sy There was something of a space theme that pervaded the Embedded Linux Conference (ELC) portion of the 2023 Embedded Open Source Summit (EOSS), which is an umbrella event for various sub-conferences related to embedded open-source development.
-That may partly be because one of the organizers of EOSS (and ELC), Tim Bird, described himself as "a bit of a space junkie"; he made that observation during a panel session that he led on embedded Linux in space.
-Bird and four panelists discussed various aspects of the use of Linux in space-related systems, including where it has been used, the characteristics and challenges of aerospace deployments, certification of Linux for aerospace use, and more. stem in their public documentation.
+There is, however, no indication of a pre-moderation or quarantine system in their public documentation.

 # Future possibilities
 [future-possibilities]: #future-possibilities